Snapchat Marketing: Your Ultimate Creative Guide

-The goal of a modern day video marketer is to create platform- and audience-specific assets for every campaign they run.
+The goal of a modern-day video marketer is to create a platform- and audience-specific assets for every campaign they run.
 This couldn’t be more true than on Snapchat.
 Its ad placements have the potential to capture a wide assortment of users, just so long as you are creating videos that will resonate with your core audience.

 Fine-tune your creative approach on Snapchat with a multivariate performance marketing testing plan.
 The insights you surface from your testing plan will help you shape and sharpen your creative for future campaigns, increasing your ROI in the long run

 Additional Snapchat Marketing Creative Best Practices:

 - Be Sensitive: The past year has been a hard one, and we’re not yet out of the woods.
 Be sensitive to consumers’ mindsets and rethink your value props to fit contemporary lifestyles.